cakefs-unreal/cakefs-unreal.github.io/docs/core-api/directories.md

     ```
     `QueryStatData` will return a `TCakeOrderDir<FFileStatData>` that holds both the [FCakeResultDirIO](special-types/results.md#fcakeresultdirio) and the `FFileStatData`, which will be valid only if the query operation doesn't fail.
 For more information about TCakeOrder types and their usage, see [this section](/core-api/special-types/cake-orders/).

 === "Blueprint"
-    We can get the stat data for a CakeDir's referenced directory via `QueryStatData`:

 	{{ bp_img_dir('Query Stat Data') }}